tobilobasalawu/trading-algorithm-boilerplate/README.md

 Paste this URL into your browser and you should see a candlestick graph.
 Each time you update your code, this graph will automatically update.

+If you shut this down and decide you want to re-run it, you won't have to create a new virtual environment, you'll just have to re-activate your existing one.

 ## Docs

 All the configurable settings can be found in [config.json](https://github.com/JamieWells1/trading-indicator/blob/main/config.json).
 Have a play around with this and decide what settings you want for your trading strategy.

+### config.json

+- `ticker`: Change the stock being loaded
+- `mostRecent`: Set whether the chart uses the most recent data for the loaded stock
+- `interval`: Specifies the time interval between each candle in the chart
+- `startDate`: Set when the chart should load data from (only applies if `mostRecent` is set to false)
+- `endDate`: Set when the chart should load data up to (only applies if `mostRecent` is set to false)
+- `timePeriod`: Specifies the time period used for analyzing data (only applies if `mostRecent` is set to true)
+- `movingAvg`: Specifies whether to calculate and display a **Moving Average** (MA) on the chart
+- `maPeriod`: Defines the period (number of candles) used to calculate the Moving Average
+- `rsiPeriod`:

 ## Future features